bdemeulder/SNF-VDB/README.md

 In the Figures folder are examples of the images produced.

+In the Results folder are examples of the tables and Rdata files produced.

 This code is written by Bertrand De Meulder, Association EISBM, Lyon, France.